 Thursday 10 a.m. – 8 p.m. [summer opening hours]

-The Museum of Contemporary Art Metelkova (+MSUM) operates in the neighborhood: it’s a place for open discussion, connection, co-operation and reflection.
+The Museum of Contemporary Art Metelkova (+MSUM) operates in the neighbourhood of many other Ljubljana museums.
+The museum is a place for open discussion, connection, co-operation and reflection.
 It is located next to the alternative center AKC Metelkova City.

-The museum is intended for everyone interested in contemporary Slovenian art production and works by crucial international avant-garde artists since the 1960s that include long overlooked artists from Eastern Europe.
+This Ljubljana museum is intended for everyone interested in contemporary Slovenian art production.
+In addition, it features works by crucial international avant-garde artists since the 1960s that include long overlooked artists from Central and Eastern Europe.

 Tuesday – Sunday: 10 a.m. – 6 p.m.
 Thursday 10 a.m. – 8 p.m. [summer opening hours]